dream11/odin/README.md

     - `create` - For creating/uploading a resource record for future access.
     - `delete` - For deleting a created resource record.
+    - `label` - For attaching a label to a resource.
     - `list` - For listing all the active entities of that resource.
     - `describe` - For describing a particular resource.
     - `status` - For current status of a particular resource